 Exterior or Internal

 Add the cost of materials multiplied by the square footage and add the cost of installation.
 Add an additional 15 percent for overages.
-This will give you an accurate estimate to soundproof walls.
+This will give you an accurate estimate of the cost of having soundproof walls.